hortus-neu/gpt2-repro-124M/README.md

 # gpt2-repro-124M

-Reimplementation of GPT-2 (124M) from scratch in PyTorch, following Karpathy’s walkthrough.
+Reimplementation of GPT-2 (124M) from scratch in PyTorch, using OpenAI checkpoint, and following Karpathy’s walkthrough.

 ---